 It’s “that” time of year again!
-And while this school year may still be different from years past, nothing says a "fresh start" like a new backpack!
+And nothing says a "fresh start" like a new backpack!

 Did you know that choosing your child’s backpack may be one of the most important decisions you’ll make for the upcoming school year?

 Why?
-The way a backpack is carried can have long term health effects including muscle strain, headaches, back, neck, arm pain, and may even cause nerve damage.
+How a backpack is carried can have long-term health effects, including muscle strain, headaches, back, neck, arm pain, and may even cause nerve damage.

-Below are a few tips for choosing, loading, lifting and wearing backpacks correctly.
+Below are a few tips for correctly choosing, loading, lifting and wearing backpacks.

 Choosing the Right Backpack